Efficient High-Dimensional Entangled State Analyzer with Linear Optics: Introduction

 In this paper, we introduce a novel protocol for linear optics ESA in even dimensions, that circumvents the exponential scalings of previous proposals.
-Specifically, we outline how an efficient $d$-dimensional ESA with success probability decreasing as $2/d^2$ can be achieved using an auxiliary entangled photonic state with Schmidt rank scaling only as $d/2$.
-Furthermore, we outline how the auxiliary states can be generated deterministically from a single quantum emitter coupled to a small qubit processor with $\log{(d)}$ qubits.
-As such, our protocol significantly relaxes the experimental requirements for a high-dimensional ESA and outlines a feasible route where quantum emitters are used to generate the resource states in an efficient manner.
+Our protocol achieves an efficient $d$-dimensional ESA with success probability $2/d^2$ for high-dimensional entanglement swapping using an auxiliary entangled state with Schmidt rank scaling as $d/2$.
+Furthermore, we outline how the auxiliary states can be generated deterministically from a single quantum emitter coupled to a small qubit processor with $\sim\log{(d/2)}$ qubits.
+We show that high-fidelity auxiliary states with fidelity $>0.9$ can be generated with our protocol even in the presence of noise rates on the order of 10\% per gate operation.
+Consequently, our protocol is compatible with current quantum hardware such as solid-state defect centers~\cite{Knall2022,Meng2023,pompili2021} or atomic qubits~\cite{Thomas2022} and outlines a feasible route towards efficient high-dimensional photonic quantum information processing.